Xild076/LSDAI/README.md

 The LSDAI serves as the main entry point for a Streamlit application designed to perform advanced audio analysis tasks, including emphasis detection, tone analysis, and speech speed evaluation.
 This application leverages multiple Python modules and files to deliver a comprehensive analysis of audio files.

+## Warnings

+Currently, the application is running off of a personal API key.
+The usage of external API keys will be implemented in the future.

 ## Dependencies

 The application requires several Python libraries and external modules, which should be installed before running the app: